Books by Diane Ioannou

 Diane Ioannou

-A rewrite and enhanced first book of series: ‘Artemis Child: On The Peloponnese’ is scheduled to publish spring of 2025.
+A rewrite and enhanced first book of series: ‘Artemis Child: Maria’s Journey’ is scheduled to publish fall of 2025.

-And the third book of the series: ‘Artemis Child: Trailing Hercules’ is scheduled to publish fall of 2025.
+The third book of the series: ‘Artemis Child: Trailing Hercules’ is scheduled to publish fall of 2026.

 Diane is a proud member of the Palm Springs Writers Guild.